 Photo: David Axelrod, c.
 1969, taken at Capitol Studios, Hollywood.
 Capitol Records Archives.

 Composer David Axelrod’s essential trilogy on Capitol Records – Song of Innocence (1968), Song of Experience (1969), and Earth Rot (1970) – will be officially reissued this year by Now-Again Records.
-The first release comes on Record Store Day, April 21, 2018 (more…)
+Song of Innocence is available now in our shop. (more…)

 Photo: David Axelrod, c.
 1969.
 All photos from Capitol Records archives, all taken at Capitol Studios, Hollywood.